 I was thinking maybe we should do something like that.
 Why not?
 To impress on our hearts how we will be blessed and how we will be cursed.
 How about I be like the Levites and you be like the people on Mt.
 Gerizim and Mt.
 Ebal.
 I’ll recite some of the curses that we find in the NT and you, if you understand and realize its truthfulness, say “Amen.”
 Should we try that?
 Let’s see how that feels.
 Are you ready?…

 Cursed is he who doesn’t love the Lord above all others… Cursed is he who will not forgive his brother….
-Cursed is he who steals…Cursed is he who commits adultery… Cursed is he who commits fornication… Cursed is he who dishonors his father or mother… Cursed is he who is a drunkard… Cursed is he who is dishonest… Cursed is he who is unfaithful… Blessed are the poor in spirit… Blessed at those who mourn over their sin… Blessed are the meek… Blessed are those who hunger and thirst for righteousness… Blessed are the merciful… Blessed are the pure in heart… Blessed are the peacemakers… Blessed are those who are persecuted for the sake of righteousness… Blessed are those who stay faithful.
+Cursed is he who steals…Cursed is he who commits adultery… Cursed is he who commits fornication… Cursed is he who dishonors his father or mother… Cursed is he who is a drunkard… Cursed is he who is dishonest… Cursed is he who is unfaithful… Blessed are the poor in spirit… Blessed are those who mourn over their sin… Blessed are the meek… Blessed are those who hunger and thirst for righteousness… Blessed are the merciful… Blessed are the pure in heart… Blessed are the peacemakers… Blessed are those who are persecuted for the sake of righteousness… Blessed are those who stay faithful.

-One other thing that God told Moses and Joshua to do to further impress these truths into the hearts of the people, in 31:19 God said, “Now therefore, write this song for yourselves, and teach it to the sons of Israel; put it on their lips…” And the song they were to write is recorded in ch32.
-It’s 43 verses long.
+One other thing that God told Moses and Joshua to do to further impress these truths into the hearts of the people, in 31:19 God said, “Now therefore, write this song for yourselves, and teach it to the sons of Israel; put it on their lips…” And the song they were to write is recorded in chapter 32.
+Its 43 verses long.
 And they were to put it on the people’s lips, meaning they were to teach it to the people so well that they could sing it from memory.
 And guess what the song is about?
 It’s about how worthy God is of their love and obedience, because of what He’s done for them and how faithful and righteous He is and how He rules heaven and earth and how all that we are and all that we have is from Him, and it’s about the blessing for faithfulness and the curse for unfaithfulness.
 They were to learn that song so that they would never forget those things and they would stay faithful.

 – James Williams